danihall/esm-loading/README.md

     html = htmlInsertInHead( LINKS + SCRIPTS + JSON_DYNAMIC_MODULES );
     res.send( html );
 ```
 The `<links rel="modulepreload">` are the flattened list of the dependencies used by the main modules.
-If HTTP/2 is enbled on your server, this can provide a great boost at load time.
+If HTTP/2 is enabled on your server, this can provide a great boost at load time.

 The `JSON_DYNAMIC_MODULES` can be parsed at runtime by the script `esm-loader.js`.
 It will load scripts on demand depending on user interaction (you can see the list of triggering interactions below - but feel free to add your own!).